priyanshu0155/disney-character-game/README.md

 8. Any images used should be referenced in the comments of your code.
 Please ensure to use the **actual website** the image is from and not just Google Images.
 9. As the Disney title is licensed and copyrighted material, please include the copyright information for Disney in the footer.

-Zip your project folder into one file and upload it through Canvas using the link for your class group.

-##### Patrik Richard Szilagyi, 2020